-To extend the jacks the ignition key must be in the engine run or on position and the park brake must be applied.
-If you attempt to extend or retract jacks by pressing the DOWN▼ or UP▲ keypad buttons you will hear a "deny" tone from the keypad if the ignition key and or park brake is in the improper position.
+To extend the jacks, the ignition key must be in the engine run or on position and the park brake must be applied.
+If the ignition key is not in the run or on position, and/or if the park brake is not set, you will hear a deny tone from the keypad.